 There we have our modern guide to golf stretching.
-Remember – mobility in your thoracic spine and hips are both key for performance and reducing the load on your lower back.
-You should be out of breath and warm after performing a proper golf warm up.
+Remember – mobility in your thoracic spine and hips are both keys for performance and reducing the load on your lower back.
+You should be out of breath and warm after performing a proper golf warm-up.
 Finally, dynamic stretching is a great way to develop range of motion and increase your strength.

 Happy golfing – Will & Jeremy